 Nearly all models in the Falcon range of upright cookers feature side opening doors (excluding the Professional+ FX/FXP series).
 Not only is this convenient when cooking as you don’t have to reach over a hot oven door to tend to your cooking, it makes it super easy when it comes to giving your oven a regular wipe out or in my case an irregular spring clean.

-All models in the current Falcon range of upright cookers feature self-cleaning liners on either the rear, sides or both (excluding the Professional+ 90 FX/FXP).
+All models in the current Falcon range of upright cookers feature catalytic liners in selected oven cavities (excluding the Professional+ 90 FX/FXP).
 The ovens have panels which have been coated with a special enamel that partly cleans itself.
 This does not stop all marks on the lining, but helps to reduce the amount of manual cleaning needed.
-The ‘Cook & Clean’ panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
+The catalytic panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
 The panels should then be dried and replaced and the oven heated at 200 °C for about one hour.
-This will make sure the ‘Cook & Clean’ panels are working effectively.
+This will make sure the panels are working effectively.

 Falcon’s 90cm Professional+ FXP upright cooker comes equipped with a pyrolytic cleaning function.
 When heated up to 450°C the oven carbonises all cooking residue to a fine ash.
 At the end of the cycle all that is left to do is simply wipe away the ash with a damp cloth.